 - Kingdom of Loathing has Grandpa Sea Monkee.
 After finding him as part of the Sea quest line, you can ask him about a number of topics, most of which provoke a long, confused, and tangent-filled anecdote about Grandpa and his childhood friends.

-- Final Fantasy X-2: Listening to Machean's excruciatingly long-winded expositions without skipping the cutscenes nets you precious points towards 100% Completion.
+- Final Fantasy X-2: Listening to Machean's excruciatingly long-winded expositions without interrupting him or skipping the cutscenes nets you precious points towards 100% Completion.

 - In Homestar Runner, this is how Senor Cardgage communicates.

 - Weaponized in Naruto The Abridged Series, by the Hokage, with "Old Man Monologue Jutsu!"

 - In The Movie of Yu-Gi-Oh!
 The Abridged Series, Yugi's grandpa launches into one of these that turns into a Long List....that continues after the credits, and reemerges in another special!

 - Let me tell you the story...of me old bones, it started in Jerma985 titled 'The Story of Me Old Bones', where Jerma kept repeating the line over and over with little tidbits of stories without an actual story whenever he was on the boat.
 Jerma handwaved it in that Old Booty McScruffleBeard died of scurvy before he can ever finish his story.

 - It all started in New Joisey, in 'Jersey Boys In Sentry Town', when Jerma tried to get STAR_ to tell his story about how STAR_'s apartment was a jungle.
 Then STAR_ lazily started it off with "It all started in New Jersey!" then Jerma just rolled with it and cranked the trope effect up to eleven with the line, it then became a running gag throughout the video.
 Justified in that both of them were sleepless, according to the description.